HTML Basic Structure

 The <html> tag is the topmost element, and all the other tags are nested within this tag.

-Head tag gives information about your html file, it is nested within html tag.
-Usually, the title tag is the only tag which is nested within the head tag.
+The <head> tag provides information about your HTML file; it is nested within the <html> tag.
+Typically, the <title> tag is the only tag nested within the <head> tag.

-Title Tag comes after the head tag.
-It should be included in every html document as it identifies page to the rest of the world.
-Its output does not appear as a part of the page but it is displayed on the browser's title bar.
-If this tag is not coded then some browsers may show it as ‘Untitiled’ whereas in others just URL for the page on the title bar of the browser.
+The <title> tag comes after the <head> tag.
+It should be included in every HTML document because it identifies the page to the rest of the world.
+Its output doesn't appear as part of the page but is displayed on the browser's title bar.
+If this tag is not coded, some browsers may show it as 'Untitled,' while others display the URL for the page on the browser's title bar.

-Body tag is the compliment of the head tag and contains all of the tags, or elements that a browser actually displays as the body of your html document.
+The <body> tag complements the <head> tag and contains all the tags or elements that a browser displays as the body of your HTML document.

 The HTML code is not case-sensitive, meaning <html> and <HTML> are the same.
 Standard HTML code follows lowercase tags because it is recommended by the W3C (World Wide Web Consortium).